openresty/lua-nginx-module/README.markdown

  }
 ```

-That is, nginx variables cannot be created on-the-fly.
+That is, Nginx variables cannot be created on-the-fly.

-Some special nginx variables like `$args` and `$limit_rate` can be assigned a value,
+Some special Nginx variables like `$args` and `$limit_rate` can be assigned a value,
 many others are not, like `$query_string`, `$arg_PARAMETER`, and `$http_NAME`.

 Nginx regex group capturing variables `$1`, `$2`, `$3`, and etc, can be read by this